harshita2201301024/obsidian/data/Office Work/Smart POA.md

 Download PDF in View Page
 Public Page of View
 yasir has given api
-Chandra told me to connect with tejas regarding some design change on tab change it is persisting data
+Chandra told me to connect with tejas regarding some design change - done on tab change it is persisting data
 Change Search API
 Some Dashboard changes chandra told